What You Need to Know About Multimedia Collections Specialist

 - Television Technician

-In 2016, there was an estimated number of 11,300 jobs in the United States for Multimedia Collections Specialist.
+In the United States, there were 11,300 jobs for Multimedia Collections Specialist in 2016.
 New jobs are being produced at a rate of 8.8% which is above the national average.
 The Bureau of Labor Statistics predicts 1,000 new jobs for Multimedia Collections Specialist by 2026.
-The BLS estimates 1,100 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 1,100 job openings in this field each year.

 The states with the most job growth for Multimedia Collections Specialist are Idaho, Colorado, and Utah.
 Watch out if you plan on working in Wyoming, Maine, or Iowa.
 These states have the worst job growth for this type of profession.